All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds

 where $\bGa_{g,n}(\cX)$ is certain set of decorated graphs, $\Aut(\vGa)$ is the automorphism group of the decorated graph $\vGa$, and $w_A(\vGa)$ is the A-model weight of the decorated graph $\vGa$ defined by \eqref{eqn:wA}.

-\item[2.]({\em B-model graph sum}) Dunin-Barkowski, Orantin, Shardrin, and Spitz derived a graph sum formula of $\omega_{g,n}$ \cite{DOSS}.
-We use special geometry to obtain the Taylor series expansion of this formula in B-model closed string flat coordinates $\btau=(\tau_1,\ldots,\tau_p)$ at $\btau=0$, and derive a graph sum formula for the B-model potential $\check{F}_{g,n}$:
+\item[2.]({\em B-model graph sum}) The Eynard-Orantin invariants $\omega_{g,n}$ can be expressed as a sum over labeled graphs \cite{KO, E11, E14, DOSS}.
+We use special geometry to obtain the Taylor series expansion of the graph sum formula in \cite[Theorem 3.7]{DOSS} in B-model closed string flat coordinates $\btau=(\tau_1,\ldots,\tau_p)$ at $\btau=0$, and derive a graph sum formula for the B-model potential $\check{F}_{g,n}$:

 where $w_B(\vGa)$ is the B-model weight of the decorated graph $\vGa$ defined by \eqref{eqn:wB}.

 \item[3.]({\em Comparison of weights}) For each decorated graph $\vGa \in \bGa_{g,n}(\cX)$, we prove the following identity relating A-model and B-model weights: